Applications for 2017 intake via E12 will open on 20 July 2016

 Please note that if you do not give this consent, we will not be able to process your application.

-E12 is funded by donations to the University of Sydney and the Commonwealth Government Higher Education Participation and Partnerships Program.
+E12 is funded by the University of Sydney and donations to the University of Sydney including by Bank of China and the USA Foundation.